(i) Book Lending

 Why reference your work

-There are quite a number of reasons why referencing is important, below are some of the reasons as to why we advise users to reference their work:
+There are quite a number of reasons why referencing is important:

 - To validate what you are writing, by referring to documented evidence.
 Published work for instance can be used to support your argument and add credibility to your writing.